Photo Source: Kennedy Paizs / Wirot Si Prom

-The Sakai are a small group of people that lives in small scattered groups that live in the forest of Southern Thailand and in Malaysia also.
+The Sakai are a small group of people that lives in small, scattered groups that live in the forest of Southern Thailand and in Malaysia also.
 Southern Thai people call them wild Rapatan fruit, because this fruit looks a lot like the hair of the Sakai.
 Sometimes they are called forest people or Sakay, this mean barbarian or strong wild person.
 But the Sakai people like other people to call them "Orang Asli" This name comes from Malaysia.
 "Orang Asli" means "The people who were here first" The Sakai like to call themselves the "Mani" This means Human or our group.
-The Sakai have characteristics of a Nigrito race of people.
-They are much like the people of Papua New Guinea.
+The Sakai have physical characteristics much like the people of Papua New Guinea.

-They are near the boarder of Malaysia and Southern Thailand.
+They are near the border of Malaysia and Southern Thailand.
 They are in the provinces of Naratiwat, Yala, Satun and Patalung.

 There are 4 dailects of Sakai.
 These different dialects are not able to understand each other, they are in the same family, but very different.
 Gunsiu: is the first dialect.
 It is used in the Province of Yala.
 Danan Dayai and Yahi are the other three.
 They are used in the provinces of Satun Patalung and Trang.
-But, now days Sakai people use the Southern Thai and Central Thai more than the language of their ancestors.
+But now days Sakai people use the Southern Thai and Central Thai more than the language of their ancestors.
 It is slowly disappearing.
-This is do to the fact that it is not a written language, oral only.
+This is because it is not a written language, oral only.

 All four of these groups have the same name for a god like deity.
-They call him "Bagayba" It means "God the most High creator of all things and is the one who takes care of the Sakai people".
-They a animistic people that worship other spirits that are under the main spirit "Bagayba" They believe these spirits live in the rivers, mountains and certain trees.
+They call him "Bagayba" It means "God the most high creator of all things and is the one who takes care of the Sakai people".
+They are an animistic people that worship other spirits that are under the main spirit "Bagayba" They believe these spirits live in the rivers, mountains and certain trees.

-When a Sakai person is sick they have a certain ceremony that they do.
+When a Sakai person is sick, they have a certain ceremony that they do.
 The head man or the chief of the community will be like a priest for people to worship and pray to Bagayba.
-He has the ability to heal people in the name of Bagayba.
+He can heal people in the name of Bagayba.
 This healing ceremony is called "Sahos"

 More than 60 years ago Paul Fleming (The founder of New Tribes Mission) went and worked with the Sakai in Malaysia (Then Micronesia), but never worked with the Sakai in Thailand.
 He only worked with the Sakai for 4 years and nothing is really known about any Sakai believers from this work.